alejandraberbesi/TLAC_model/README.md

 Dropout and word embeddings applied.

-Tokenization used with keras and some cleaning with nltk.
+Tokenization with keras and some cleaning with nltk.

 epochs = 20, batch_size = 64